Geometric integration of ODEs using multiple quadratic auxiliary variables: Integral-preserving numerical integration using multiple quadratic auxiliary variables

 This can be easily seen by differentiating with respect to $t$

-\item[(d)] is solved by the solution of \eqref{Hamiltonian ODE} with the initial conditions $y_{i,j}\big|_{t=0} = x_ix_j\big|_{t=0}$. \end{enumerate} \end{remark} Due to remark \ref{rem:1}d, an integral-preserving method of the ODE \eqref{xlp} will yield an integral-preserving method of \eqref{Hamiltonian ODE} as long as the outlined initial conditions $y_{i,j}\big|_{t=0} = x_ix_j\big|_{t=0}$ are satisfied.
-Moreover, the $m$ induced quadric integrals $H_{i,j}(\bx,\by)$ together with the reduced-degree Hamiltonian $\tilde{H}(\bx,\by)$ are quadratic, therefore any symplectic Runge-Kutta method (i.e., one with vanishing stability matrix \cite{cooper1987stability}) will preserve all such integrals.
-However, numerically integrating the ODE \eqref{xlp} presents a significant drawback, namely that the phase space dimension has increased from $n$ to $n+m=n(n+3)/2$.
+\item[(d)] is solved by the solution of \eqref{SGODE} with the consistent initial conditions $y_{i,j}\big|_{t=0} = x_ix_j\big|_{t=0}$. \end{enumerate} \end{remark} Due to remark \ref{rem:1}d, an integral-preserving method of the extended ODE \eqref{xlp} is equivalent to an integral-preserving method on the original ODE \eqref{SGODE} as long as the initial conditions $y_{i,j}\big|_{t=0} = x_ix_j\big|_{t=0}$ are satisfied.
+Moreover, the $m$ induced quadratic integrals $H_{i,j}(\bx,\by)$ together with the reduced-degree Hamiltonian $\tilde{H}(\bx,\by)$ are quadratic, therefore any symplectic Runge-Kutta method (i.e., one with vanishing stability matrix \cite{cooper1987stability}) will preserve all such integrals.
+However, numerically integrating the extended ODE \eqref{xlp} presents a significant drawback, namely that the phase space dimension has increased from $n$ to $n+m=n(n+3)/2$.
 Due to the fact that $m$ scales quadratically with $n$ this quickly becomes computationally prohibitive for large $n$ especially due to the fact all symplectic Runge-Kutta methods are implicit.
 However, this issue can be circumvented as follows.
 First we implement the (symplectic) midpoint rule given by

 where $\bx'\approx \bx(h)$ denotes the solution of the midpoint rule from initial conditions $\bx=\bx(0)$ and similarly for $\by$.
-Due to the fact that the midpoint rule preserves all quadratic invariants, we have preservation of the induced quadric integrals $H_{i,j}(\bx',\by') = H_{i,j}(\bx,\by)$, which is a linear equation for $\by'$ meaning it's solution can be directly found in terms of $\bx'$ and therefore avoiding the need to solve \eqref{2}.
-That is, by substituting $y'_{i,j} = x'_ix'_j$ into \eqref{1} we are left with an $n$ dimensional implicit equation for $\bx'$ as follows
+Due to the fact that the midpoint rule preserves all quadratic invariants, we have preservation of the induced quadratic integrals $H_{i,j}(\bx',\by') = H_{i,j}(\bx,\by)$, which form a set of $m$ linear equations for $\by'$ meaning its solution can be directly found in terms of $\bx'$ and therefore avoiding the need to numerically solve \eqref{2}.
+That is, by substituting $y'_{i,j} = x'_ix'_j$ into \eqref{1} we are left with an $n$ dimensional implicit equation for $\bx'$ alone.
+This is given by